-On the ninth day of our special trip through charming Portugal, your feet can rest a bit, because after breakfast, your guide will take you to the Serra da Estrela region so that you also have the opportunity to admire the beautiful Portuguese nature.
+On the ninth day of our special trip through charming Portugal, your feet can rest a bit, because after breakfast, your guide will take you to the Serra da Estrela region so that you also can admire beautiful Portuguese nature.
 On the way to this beautiful natural park, we pass some slate villages and, if you wish, we can stop at a local farm for a wine and cheese tasting.
 If you are not interested, please let your guide know.

-Along the way, we stop whenever you want, so you can enjoy the sites, the sounds, the smells... and capture the beautiful surroundings on photo.
+Along the way, we stop whenever you want, so you can enjoy the sights, the sounds, the smells... and capture the beautiful surroundings in photos.

 For the night, we suggest a Pousada in the Parque Natural da Serra da Estrela, where you can also enjoy a delicious dinner.

-If you want to stay in another hotel, no problem.
+If you wish to stay in another hotel, no problem.